Accurate Linear Cutting-Plane Relaxations for ACOPF: Abstract

 \section{Abstract}

-We present a pure linear cutting-plane relaxation approach for rapidly proving tight lower bounds for the Alternating Current Optimal Power Flow Problem (ACOPF).
-Our method leverages outer-envelope linear cuts for well-known second-order cone relaxations for ACOPF together with modern cut management techniques.
-These techniques prove effective on a broad family of ACOPF instances, including the largest ones publicly available, quickly and robustly yielding sharp bounds.
+We present a pure linear cutting-plane relaxation approach for rapidly proving tight and accurate lower bounds for the Alternating Current Optimal Power Flow Problem (ACOPF) and its multi-period extension with ramping constraints.
+Our method leverages outer-envelope linear cuts for well-known second-order cone relaxations for ACOPF together with modern cut management techniques and reformulations to attain numerical stability.
+These techniques prove effective on a broad family of ACOPF instances, including the largest ones publicly available, quickly and robustly yielding tight bounds.
 Additionally, we consider the (frequent) case where an ACOPF instance is handled following a small or moderate change in problem data, e.g., load changes and generator or branch shut-offs.
-We provide significant computational evidence that the cuts computed on the prior instance provide very good lower bounds when warm-starting our algorithm on the perturbed instance.
+We provide significant computational evidence, on single and multi-period ACOPF instances, that the cuts computed on the prior instance provide very good lower bounds when warm-starting our algorithm on the perturbed instance. \keywords{Linear Relaxations \and Outer-Approximation \and Cutting-planes \and QCQP \and SOCP \and Electricity Grid Optimization} \subclass{90C25 \and 90C05 \and 90C06}